lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     the *write_data* command is placed after the *minimize* command.
 This *.data* file will be used later to restart the simulation from the final
-    state of the energy minimisation step.
+    state of the energy minimization step.

 ..  container:: justify

     Run the *input.min.lammps* script using LAMMPS.
 A new dump file named *dump.min.lammpstrj* will
-    appear in the folder, allowing you to visualize the atoms trajectories during minimization.
+    appear in the folder, allowing you to visualize the atom's trajectories during minimization.
 In
     addition, a file named *minimized_coordinate.data* will be created.